 No Exam Life Insurance For Pilots

 Is there another option?
-Yes, welcome to Simplified Issue Insurance.
+Yes, welcome to Simplified Issue Term Life Insurance.

 A no medical exam life insurance policy has a risk factor built into the cost and often it’s more affordable than a traditional policy that’s rated.